jorgeortizfuentes/spanish_nlp/README.md

 from spanish_nlp import classifiers

 sc = classifiers.SpanishClassifier(model_name="hate_speech", device='cpu')
+# DISCLAIMER: The following message is merely an example of hate speech and does not represent the views of the author or contributors.
 t1 =  "LAS MUJERES Y GAYS DEBERIAN SER EXTERMINADOS" t2 = "El presidente convocó a una reunión a los representantes de los partidos políticos" p1 = sc.predict(t1)